-In Figure 4, voicing onset (vo, tier 2) is coextensive with the onset of oral closure (onset of interval marked o, tier 1).
-Voicing appears to die off around four-fifths of the way through the closure (marked as vc, tier 2), followed by closure release (onset of interval marked v, tier 1).
+In this example, voicing onset (vo, tier 2) is coextensive with the onset of oral closure (onset of interval marked o, tier 1).
+Voicing appears to die off around 4/5ths of the way through the closure (marked as vc, tier 2), followed by closure release (onset of interval marked v, tier 1).
 The resumption of periodic voicing is indicated as vn (tier 2).

-5 Results
+5. Results